hauke96/the-green-spot/content/posts/iceland-2018-report-2/index.en.md

 {{< imgScale "DSC00757_1600.JPG" "Strange circles in the moss."
 "500x" >}}

-All over Iceland, you'll find these strange looking circles in the moss, which are called Nornabaugar (whitch circles).
+All over Iceland, you'll find these strange looking circles in the moss, which are called Nornabaugar (witch's rings).
 They are a result of a mushroom growing in the moss, which unfortunately also kills the moss.
 Due to the seasons, the moss cannot always grow and this builds these circles.